 Challenge yourself, but do not put yourself at risk and do respect others' boundaries.
 I want you to engage with the course and challenge yourself to learn from wherever you start.
 Sometimes this involves work that is personally difficult.
 However, this does not mean personally risky!
 It is possible that topics will arise that are censored, monitored, or illegal in your current location or that of your peers; see below for a policy related to this.
 It is also possible that topics will arise that are connected to personal trauma.
 I do not want to put you at risk or do harm in this course.
-If you are not able to participate in a particular discussion or you have concerns about accessing or engaging in the course in another way, please be in touch with me by email or attend my office hours so that I can determine appropriate accommodations.
-Note, too, that there is some flexibility already built into the course assessments so, for example, if you have concerns about one unit, you could choose to complete the other two Examining the Course papers.
-If you are concerned about all or most of the course, you might consider postponing or not taking it, though I am happy to speak with you if you need more information to make this decision.
+If you are not able to participate in a discussion or you have concerns about accessing or engaging in the course in another way, please be in touch with me so that I can determine appropriate accommodations.
+Note, too, that there is some flexibility already built into the course assessments so, for example, if you have concerns about one unit, you could choose to complete the other two ETC papers.
+If you are concerned about all or most of the course, you might consider postponing or not taking it, though I am happy to speak with you if you need more information.
 You will never be required to disclose to me the reasons for any of your concerns.